YellowOnion/steam-runtime-tools/bin/launch-client.md

 # EXAMPLES

+A copy of **steam-runtime-launch-client** can be found in `~/.steam/root/ubuntu12_32/steam-runtime/amd64/usr/bin/`, `.../steamapps/common/SteamLinuxRuntime_soldier/pressure-vessel/bin/` or `.../steamapps/common/SteamLinuxRuntime_sniper/pressure-vessel/bin/`.

 For a Steam game that runs under Proton 7.0 or later, if you set its Steam Launch Options to